ribs.archives.GridArchive

 Randomly samples elites from the archive.

-Currently, this sampling is done uniformly at random.
-Furthermore, each sample is done independently, so elites may be repeated in the sample.
+Currently, this sampling is done uniformly at random, either with or without replacement.
 Additional sampling methods may be supported in the future.

 Example